thesadru/disnake/docs/ext/commands/commands.rst

 Working with :ref:`discord_api_models` is a fairly common thing when defining commands, as a result the library makes working with them easy.

-For example, to receive a :class:`Member` you can just pass it as a converter:
+For example, to receive a :class:`Member` yo can just pass it as a converter:

 .. code-block:: python3